Vietnam.vn - Nền tảng quảng bá Việt Nam

 Why will age 36 decline?

-Many studies have shown that when reaching the age of 36, most people's bodies will decline significantly, in terms of physical strength, muscle mass, as well as physiological indicators.
+Many studies have shown that by the age of 36, most people's bodies will decline significantly in terms of physical strength, muscle mass, and physiological indicators.

 According to research from Ball State University (USA), the VO2 max index - a measure of the body's ability to absorb and use oxygen, reflecting cardiopulmonary endurance, begins to decrease from the age of 25 at an average rate of about 1% per year.

-By age 36, the total decline can be as high as 10–12% from peak levels.
-A low VO2 max means that the athlete becomes out of breath, tires early, and cannot sustain high-intensity exercise for as long as before.
+By age 36, the total decline can be as high as 10–12% from peak.
+A low VO2 max means that the athlete becomes short of breath, tires early, and cannot sustain high-intensity exercise for as long as before.

 Another factor to consider is muscle mass.
 According to expert Roger Fielding of the Center for Nutrition and Aging at Tufts University (USA), the body begins to lose muscle significantly after the age of 35, at a rate of 1 to 2% per year if you do not do regular resistance training.